prebid/prebid.github.io/dev-docs/modules/mass.md

 ## Overview

+{: .alert.alert-warning :}
+This module does not exist in PBJS 8.0 or later.

 This module enables the MASS protocol for Prebid.
 To use it, you'll need to work with a MASS enabled provider.